airbrake/airbrake/README.md

     include HoptoadNotifier::Catcher

 If it does, remove it.
-The new catcher is automatically included by the gem version of Hoptoad.
+The new catcher is automatically included by the gem version of Airbrake.

-Before running the hoptoad generator, you need to find your project's API key.
+Before running the airbrake generator, you need to find your project's API key.
-Log in to your account at hoptoadapp.com, and click on the "Projects" button.
+Log in to your account at airbrakeapp.com, and click on the "Projects" button.
 Then, find your project in the list, and click on its name.
 In the left-hand column, you'll see an "Edit this project" button.
-Click on that to get your project's API.
-(If you accidentally use your personal API auth_token, you won't be able to install the gem.)
+Click on that to get your project's API key.
+If you accidentally use your personal API auth_token, you will get API key not found errors, and exceptions will not be stored by the Airbrake service.

 Then from your project's RAILS_ROOT, run:

     rake gems:install
-    script/generate hoptoad --api-key your_key_here
+    script/generate airbrake --api-key your_key_here

-Once installed, you should vendor the hoptoad_notifier gem.
+Once installed, you should vendor the airbrake gem.

-    rake gems:unpack GEM=hoptoad_notifier
+    rake gems:unpack GEM=airbrake

-As always, if you choose not to vendor the hoptoad_notifier gem, make sure every server you deploy to has the gem installed or your application won't start.
+As always, if you choose not to vendor the airbrake gem, make sure every server you deploy to has the gem installed or your application won't start.